w3c/market-data-odrl-profile/Test-Cases.md

 - *Two vendor issues solved by* **DD-2**. *Sharing with clients would be a distibution permission linked through a nextPolicy duty.*

+**DD-7** - Can I create a tradeable CFD instrument using one or more particular data sets?

+- *The 'more' question is solved by* **DD-2**. *Else it's a Derive action with the purpose of Creating a Traded Product of Asset Class CFD.
+The more interesting questions is how to prevent the creation of CFDs while allowing other derivatives.*

+---

 **DD-6** - Am I the intellectual property owner of the derived data that I have created?

 - *We could specify that the creators of non-substitutive, irreversable derivations own the IP.
 But do we have a dog in this race?*

-**DD-7** - Can I create a tradeable CFD instrument using one or more particular data sets?

-- *The 'more' question is solved by* **DD-2**. *Else it's a Derive action with the purpose of Creating a Traded Product of Asset Class CFD.
-The more interesting questions is how to prevent the creation of CFDs while allowing other derivatives.*
+---

 **DD-8** - Can I create a non-tradable product containing one or more particular data sets for use as input to pricing evaluation of physical products?

 - **Does this require a new action of Commingle with a new purpose of Price Evaluation?**

-**DD-10** - Can I create a structured product using data as underlying?

-**DD-11** - Can I create manipulated / reverse-calculable data and redistribute that internally?

-**DD-12** - Can I create manipulated / reverse-calculable data and redistribute that externally?

 **DD-14** - Is data commingled from a single source classed as derived data by that source provider?

+- *Solved by **DD-8** with an additional constraint on the Comingle action.*

+---

 ## Reporting & Audits